 reaperdoesntknow/LFM2.5-1.2B-Distilled-SFT

-LFM2.5-1.2B-Distilled-SFT by Convergent Intelligence LLC is a 1.2 billion parameter hybrid SSM + attention model.
-It was developed through knowledge distillation from a 24B MoE hybrid teacher on STEM chain-of-thought data, followed by supervised fine-tuning on logical inference.
-This model is optimized for structured STEM reasoning and formal logical inference, offering high inference speeds (239 tok/s on AMD CPU) and low memory footprint (under 1GB RAM) for on-device and edge deployments.
+LFM2.5-1.2B-Distilled-SFT by Convergent Intelligence LLC is a 1.2 billion parameter hybrid SSM + attention model, distilled from a 24B MoE teacher.
+It is specifically fine-tuned for structured STEM reasoning and formal logical inference, offering efficient performance at 239 tok/s on AMD CPU and fitting under 1GB RAM.
+This model excels at on-device logical inference and STEM problem-solving, making it suitable for edge and mobile deployments.

 Loading preview...

 LFM2.5-1.2B-Distilled-SFT is a 1.2 billion parameter hybrid model, combining State Space Model (SSM) and attention mechanisms.
-Developed by Convergent Intelligence LLC, it represents a novel two-stage training pipeline: knowledge distillation from a 24B MoE hybrid teacher (LFM2-24B-A2B) using STEM chain-of-thought data, followed by supervised fine-tuning (SFT) on logical inference tasks.
-This model is notable for being the first proof-weighted distillation + SFT pipeline on a non-transformer architecture.
+Developed by Convergent Intelligence LLC, it is designed for efficient, on-device structured STEM reasoning and formal logical inference.
+The model was created through a two-stage pipeline: knowledge distillation from a 24B MoE hybrid teacher (LFM2-24B-A2B) on STEM chain-of-thought data, followed by supervised fine-tuning (SFT) on a logical inference dataset.

 Key Capabilities

-• Structured STEM Reasoning: Distilled from a larger teacher on 2,802 STEM CoT samples across linear algebra, differential equations, electromagnetism, mathematics, and classical mechanics.
+• STEM Reasoning: Distilled from a larger teacher model using proof-weighted cross-entropy on 2,802 STEM CoT samples across linear algebra, differential equations, electromagnetism, mathematics, and classical mechanics.

 • On-device logical inference and STEM reasoning.